dappforce/subsocial-docs/docs/develop/Playground.md

 ```
 :::caution

-Make sure to run local Subsocial & IPFS node before using these configs in your project.
+Make sure to run local Subsocial & IPFS nodes before using these configs in your project.

 :::
   </TabItem>